sauravrao637/DeveloperWeek-Hack/README.md

 **Web3.js**: A JavaScript library that allows interaction with the Celo blockchain.
 Web3.js provides functions to connect to the blockchain, interact with smart contracts, and retrieve data.

-Setup Instructions
-Follow these steps to set up the frontend for local development:
+Setup Instructions- Follow these steps to set up the frontend for local development:

 Clone the repository:
 ```git clone <repository-url>```